leaalbano/ToDoList/README.md

 # ToDoList
 To do list for cpsc 254

+### Personal Branch
+Create a branch using first name.
+This is where you will be able to test and do anything with your code.

 ### Test Branch
 Please use test branch when adding or testing your code for the project.
 This allows us to safely create our project without messing up the main branch.